-For adrenalin seekers activities range from quad biking and sandboarding on the desert dunes, to skydiving and scenic flights by plane, helicopter or hot air balloon.
+For adrenalin seekers activities range from quad biking and sandboarding on the desert dunes to skydiving and scenic flights by plane, helicopter or hot air balloon.
 Other exciting options include sea kayaking, dolphin and seal spotting boat cruises, whale watching, fishing trips and a variety of 4x4 trails along the coast and into the desert.

-Up early, we head to our first wildlife destination - Etosha National Park!
+We get up early on day 11 and head to our first wildlife destination - Etosha National Park!

 Etosha is Namibia's leading game park and one of Africa's finest.
 We spend the next two days exploring this rugged wild region, hosting an amazing array and abundance of large mammals, birds and other creatures.